-As of December 31, 2023, an additional loan of EUR 5,000,000 was taken over from a credit institution by Konica Minolta, and another intercompany loan of EUR 700,000 was granted.
-The reported balance of intercompany loans thus amounts to EUR 34,200,00 as of March 21, 2024.
-The financing acquired from the credit institutions by the majority shareholder Konica Minolta on February 24, 2023, was extended to June 30, 2025, on February 28, 2024, along with a qualified subordination agreement.
+As of December 31, 2023, an additional loan of EUR 5,000,000 was acquired from a credit institution by Konica Minolta, and another intercompany loan of EUR 700,000 was granted.
+Consequently, the reported balance of intercompany loans amounts to EUR 34,200,000 as of March 21, 2024.
+The financing originally obtained from credit institutions by the majority shareholder Konica Minolta on February 24, 2023, was extended to June 30, 2025, on February 28, 2024, along with a qualified subordination declaration.
 Additionally, on February 28, 2024, the majority shareholder has temporarily committed to further support in the form of loans amounting to EUR 7,000,000 until June 30, 2025.
 Utilization of EUR 2,500,000 is anticipated by March 31, 2024.

-Furthermore, the Management Board refers to the disclosures in the management report.
+Furthermore, the Board refers to the disclosures in the management report.

-After the close of the fiscal year, no further significant events have occurred that would have a material financial impact on the financial position and results of operations of the MOBOTIX Group.
+At the end of the financial year, no other transactions of particular importance have occurred that have a significant financial impact on the MOBOTIX Group's assets and revenues position.